ArtOshchepkov/ArtOshchepkov/README.md

 Backend Java engineer with 7+ years of experience.
 I build things that process large amounts of data, draw maps, and occasionally fly under the radar.

-Currently CTO at [Map AI](https://interactive-map-ai.com) — a geospatial SaaS platform I built from scratch.
+Currently Developing [Map AI](https://interactive-map-ai.com) — a geospatial SaaS platform I built from scratch as CTO.

 ---